 top of page

-Pastor's May 2025 Letter
+Pastor's December 2025 Letter

 In verse six the end result of the Lord being our Shepherd is “Surely goodness and mercy shall follow us all the days of our lives.”
 “Goodness” refers to blessings.
 “Mercy” refers to forgiveness.
 Finally “we will dwell in the house of the Lord forever.”